Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/usage/notification.rst

 Notification by @ mention
 =========================

-In :ref:`Tracker Artifact comments <artifact_comments>`, when you mention somebdy by their Tuleap username, they will also receive an e-mail notification.
+In :ref:`Tracker Artifact comments <artifact_comments>`, when you mention somebody by their Tuleap username, they will also receive an e-mail notification.

 This is a one-time notification, people who are notified by their username will not receive updates for new comments or changes to the artifact.